sarahchen6/112-Term-Project/README.md

-# 112-TP
+# 15-112 Term Project

 Hello and welcome to Ho Ho Home: the Santa Maze Game!

-This project was created by Sarah Chen for her CMU 15-112 Fall 2020 Term Project.
+This project was created by Sarah Chen for my CMU 15-112 Fall 2020 Term Project.
+It contains roughly 1400 lines of python code.

 Game Description